varunk08/book_notes/programming/effective_modern_cpp.md

 #### 14: Declare functions `noexcept` if they wont emit exceptions
 `noexcept` functions are more optimizable.
 Funtions with *wide contracts* don't rely on preconditions and are generally `noexcept`.
 Functions with *narrow contracts* are dependent on pre-conditions.
 Conditional `noexcept`s exist. ex: `noexcept(false)`.
 If a functions shouldnt' throw exceptions, then return codes for errors will have to be implemented - larger runtime penalty due to branching.

+#### 15: Use `constexpr` whenever possible
+constexpr is a compile time const.
+It need not be, but it helps the compiler optimize things.
+For example, for embedded applications, the compiler can put constants in read-only-memory.